Talishar/Talishar-FE/README.md

 You must have the Talishar backend running locally to develop.
 The backend runs on **localhost:8000** (via Docker)

-You will also need the local dev talishar backend running.

 If you have problems running the development server, come to the discord and ask for help.

 ## State Management (Redux)